apache/buildstream/HACKING.rst

 Regenerating session html
 '''''''''''''''''''''''''
-The documentation build will only build the session files if they are not yet built, and we revision the session files to make it easier for developers to try documentation changes.
+The documentation build will only build the session files if explicitly asked to.
+We revision the generated session html files in order to reduce the burden on documentation contributors.

 To explicitly rebuild the session snapshot html files, it is recommended that you first set the ``BST_SOURCE_CACHE`` environment variable to your source cache, this